Online Since 1999 Site Secure

 5G Broadband Maximum Speed

-As a comparison, the top theoretical download speeds offered by the Three 4G Plus Hub are 600Mbps, and real-world speeds typically top out at around 100Mbps – and that’s the fastest 4G router Three offers.
+As a comparison, the top theoretical download speeds offered by the older Three 4G Hub are 600Mbps, and real-world speeds typically top out at around 100Mbps – and that’s the fastest 4G router Three offers.

 Even compared to fibre broadband, Three’s 5G Broadband holds up well.
 BT’s most widely available packages for example all top out at under 100Mbps, making them far, far slower than Three’s 5G Broadband service.
 At the top end there are things like Virgin Gig1, which has an advertised average download speed of 1,130Mbps, but that’s not widely available at the time of writing, and is extremely expensive.